-The process for the Owner to make a formal request to CHFA for a qualified contract is detailed in Appendix C. This option does not apply to Owners who have waived their rights under Section 42(h)(6)(E) (II).
+The process for the Owner to make a formal request to CHFA for a qualified contract is detailed on the CHFA website at chfainfo.com/arh/lihtc/lihtc_application_documents/Qualified_Contract_Price_Instructions.pdf.
+This option does not apply to Owners who have waived their rights under Section 42(h)(6)(E)(II).